The Hounds of Diana

 The situation preoccupied my mind.
 I wondered if there was anything else I could possibly do.
 Appealing to higher powers and wishing for her return could only go so far.
 So I decided to walk around the area after I finished up my shift at the local restaurant.
 My job was located a couple of miles from our home.
 My intention was to put up flyers and let people know to look out for her.
 I began walking down the crowded main street.
 I took a right turn, towards a more residential area.
 I figured this would be a good place for my posters.

 I was about halfway down the block when I suddenly halted in place.
 Like a lightning strike of pure awareness, as if Zeus parted the clouds and spoke to me, I knew with sudden urgency that I had to turn around.
-Now! — it seemed to echo through every fiber of my being.
-I looked behind me, back where I had just come from, and there I saw it.
-The flash of a speeding red and white animal racing across the street.

 I couldn’t think, only act.
 I took off as fast as I could possibly run.
 I barreled down the street like a wild banshee, screaming her name, screaming at someone to stop her, please!
 She was too far ahead for me to catch up.
 The sidewalk was full of people but no one seemed to register what was happening as Baci sped further away.
-Then, a large fellow turned around and scooped her right up.
-I came charging to them, out of breath, body coursing with adrenaline.
-Baci’s face seemed to calm, she looked at me with a big goofy beagle smile.
-I took her in my arms and cradled her close.
-It was a surreal moment, like a dream, and yet so full of intensity.
-I felt deeply alive.

 This is a unique example of profound synchronicity.
 It was more than a mere coincidence, of being in the right place at the right time.
 I was moving in the wrong direction.
 I would have missed Baci completely.
 But something erupted from within, a command that pierced through the psyche and straight into the outer world.

 Such cases were observed and studied by Jung.
 It became clear that there are times when internal and external reality collide in an undeniable moment of connection, with no detectable causality at play.
-Jung further states:
+Jung states:

 “How could an event remote in space and time produce a corresponding psychic image when the transmission of energy necessary for this is not even thinkable?
 However incomprehensible it may appear, we are finally compelled to assume that there is in the unconscious something like an a priori knowledge or an “immediacy” of events which lacks any causal basis.”

 The implications here may be difficult to fully wrap our minds around.
 Somewhere in the depths of the psyche, in the unconscious landscape, there is a kind of hidden wellspring of knowledge.
 It not only manifests in dream images or physical symptoms (which are contained within the individual alone).
-It also shows up outwardly, as a convergence of psychological factors aligned with an objective situation.
+It also shows up outwardly, as a convergence of psychological factors aligned with an external situation.

 “At the edges, where psyche and soma come together and where psyche and world meet, there are shadings of “inside/outside.”
 These gray areas Jung calls psychoid.
 This is an area that behaves in a psyche-like way but is not altogether psychic.
 It is quasi-psychic.
 In these gray areas lie psychosomatic puzzles, for example.
 How do mind and body influence each other?
 Where does one leave off and the other begin?”

-(excerpt from Jung’s Map of the Soul)
+(Jung’s Map of the Soul)

-I can’t help but circle back to Marion’s words above.
-Dogs, she says, “…are an intuitive bridge between conscious and unconscious, connectors to the psychoid level of the psyche.”
 Is this part of what role they play in my life?
 They have always accompanied me through the unknown paths of my inner world.
-It is a connection that transcends a mere imaginal state.
-I sense it whenever I am in their presence.
+It is a connection that transcends a mere imaginal state for I sense it whenever I am in their presence.
 It is a bond that lies at the heart of my being.
 And when Baci was lost, I knew, if anyone could find her, it would be me.
 That somehow, I could step out and walk those streets, and follow that guiding force straight to her.

 Receptivity to the unconscious and its subtle (or not so subtle) messages has been a constant in my life.
 Each time I tap into it, I feel immersed in an interconnected web, the invisible networks that seem to link us all together; through time, space and the seemingly concrete boundaries of our reality.
 This is where synchronicity seems to come in to play, amplifying this mysterious connection.
 Honoring these moments and tracing their patterns has revealed the self-revelation of my story — in both psyche and matter.

+Which animal do you feel a particular affinity towards?
+Have you experienced a profound synchronicity in your life?
 Do you have questions or further thoughts on the concept of synchronicity?